Are You Eligible For Compensation Under the Jones Act? Speak With Our Jones Act Lawyers

 - Spends a significant portion of his time on the vessel (generally understood to be 30 percent of the time, though that number is not a hard-and-fast rule).

 Employers and their insurance companies will likely attempt to dispute your status as a seaman if at all possible to avoid having to pay for your injuries and the consequences.
-Even if you aren’t sure if you are eligible, an experienced attorney can help you fully understand the law and help demonstrate you qualify for compensation.
+Even if you aren’t sure if you are eligible, our experienced Jones Act lawyers can help you fully understand the law and help demonstrate you qualify for compensation.

 Make Sure Your Jones Act Claim Is Successful